marytts/marytts/MARY-TTS-5.0.md

 Instead of `marytts-server-5.0-jar-with-dependencies.jar` you can also include the individual dependencies, which can be automated using maven.
 The source code on github includes examples in the `user-examples` folder.

+### New MaryInterface API

+Using MARY TTS programmatically gets a lot simpler with MARY TTS 5.0 through the new MaryInterface API.
+The same API can be used to access the TTS components running within the same java process or as a separate client-server setup.
+For details, see [[MaryInterface]].

+### Emotion Markup Language support

+MARY TTS 5.0 includes an implementation of W3C's [Emotion Markup Language](http://www.w3.org/TR/emotionml/) as a means of requesting expressive synthetic speech.
+The result of course depends on the expressive capabilities of the selected synthesis voice; try out the EMOTIONML example with the German `dfki-pavoque-styles` voice on the [demo page](http://mary.dfki.de:59125/).